 Fastest: Minimal antialiasing is performed, optimized for speed.

-Fast: Some antialiasing is performed, optimized for speed with better quality than can be achieved with Fastest.
+Fast: Some antialiasing is performed, optimized for speed with better quality than can be achieved with the Fastest option.

 Normal: A good balance of speed and quality.